-As one of the top destinations on the planet for adventurous travellers (and #1 in South America), there are a plethora of destinations that you really need to discover on your next trip to South America’s skinniest and stunning[ist] country.
+As one of the top destinations on the planet for adventurous travelers (and #1 in South America), there are a plethora of destinations that you really need to discover on your next trip to South America’s skinniest and stunning[ist] country.

-Traveled to Chile and Patagonia in Dec 2019/Jan 2020So, get ready to be inspired with this list of my eight favourite locations for your next adventure when you travel to Chile!
+So, get ready to be inspired with this list of my eight favorite locations for your next adventure when you travel to Chile – and don’t miss my article about the best things to do in Chile, either!

 1. Torres del Paine National Park

-If you’ve read anything about this country then it should come as no surprise that Torres del Paine National Park come out at the top of this list of places to visit in Chile.
+If you’ve read anything about this country then it should come as no surprise that Torres del Paine National Park comes out at the top of this list of places to visit in Chile.

-I first saw the granite spires of this surreally beautiful national park when I hiked the W back in March 2016 and was so enamoured that I had to return to complete the Full Circuit or O.
+I first saw the granite spires of this surreally beautiful national park when I hiked the W back in March 2016 and was so enamored that I had to return to complete the Full Circuit or O.

 Although I understand that a nine-day hike can take quite a chunk out of anyone’s holiday allocation or backpacking trip in Chile, I strongly recommend that you consider trekking the Circuit rather than the more popular – and very busy – W.

-Not only will you get your fill of hanging glaciers, glimmering glacial lakes and glimpses of guanacos, foxes and hares, but it’s a genuine adventure that accessible even to those who’ve never embarked upon a multi-day hike before.
+Not only will you get your fill of hanging glaciers, glimmering glacial lakes, and glimpses of guanacos, foxes, and hares, but it’s a genuine adventure that accessible even to those who’ve never embarked upon a multi-day hike before.

 How to get to Torres del Paine National Park from Santiago: Flights from Santiago to Puerto Natales run from the start of December until the end of February with LATAM Airlines.
 Out of these dates, flights from Santiago to Punta Arenas with LATAM or Sky (two per day, three hours 25 minutes) are your best option.